EarlTilluck/earltilluck.github.io/README.md

 ```
 npm run start
 ```
 The home page should open automatically in the browser, if not go to http://127.0.0.1:3000/ .
-Alternatively, use any other means to host the site, ~~but it must run from a server for the ajax to work.~~
+Alternatively, use any other means to host the site.
+Some features may not work if the pages a opened directly.

 ### Production